State of Washington Classified Job Specification

 Provides case documentation and assists prosecuting attorneys in the preparation of fire related crimes and violations of the Fire Sprinkler Contractors and Fireworks laws in either state or federal courts;

-Provides lead responsibility in the training and field activities of newly hired deputy state fire marshals or other in-training positions;
+May assist in training and field activities of newly hired deputy state fire marshals or other in-training positions;

 Develops and presents fire safety programs in state licensed facilities and to interested groups;